IAASP Research Group

 Dr. Deanna Friesen

-Colin King is a registered School and Clinical Psychologist and an Associate Professor at the Faculty of Education.
+Colin King is a registered School Psychologist and Child Clinical Psychologist and an Associate Professor at the Faculty of Education.

 Dr. Deanna Friesen